14 Types of Freelance Writing Jobs and What They Pay

 What is freelance writing?

-How does freelance writing work?
+How freelance writing works

 Freelance writing can fall into a variety of different niches.
 Having a specialty can help freelance writers develop their expertise and market their skills.
 Writers may work on short-form content like ad copy or longer articles and ebooks.
-Instead of being assigned work by a manager, freelance writers have to pitch their services to clients either directly or through a platform like Upwork
+Instead of being assigned work by a manager, freelance writers pitch their services to clients either directly or through a platform like Upwork

 In their proposals, freelance writers determine their hourly or fixed-price rate for the project and establish a deadline for deliverables.
 As independent professionals, freelance writers can work the hours that suit them best, as long as they meet their deadlines and the project doesn’t require them to be online during specific hours.
 When working on an hourly contract, freelance writers may need to track their hours and submit them to clients for approval.